GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 8/19/2019 | v0.72 | API Names Updated <br> Valid File Types Updated
 8/29/2019| v0.73| Error Codes Added
-8/29/2019| v0.74| Updated the missing description for explicitAccess field in Update Attachment Contract JSON 10/10/2019 | v0.8 | updated the set Aside values with the latest codes
+8/29/2019| v0.74| Updated the missing description for explicitAccess field in Update Attachment Contract JSON 10/10/2019 | v0.8 | Updated the Set-Aside values with the latest codes

 <p><small><a href="#">Back to top</a></small></p>